-Crop Tool: This is used to crop the entire image.
+Crop Tool: This is used to crop and resize the entire image.
 The crop tool removes any pixels outside a crop box and changes the canvas size at the same time.
-To and changes the canvas size at the same time.
 To crop the image, select the Crop Tool from the tool well.
-Then drag a box over the area you wish to keep.
+Then adjust the corner handles of the crop tool overlay.
 The area outside the crop box appears darkened for guidance.
-You can resize and move the crop box.
+You can resize and move the image inside the crop box.
 When you are satisfied with your settings, press the Apply button in the Tool Options Bar or press enter.

-Moving the Crop Box

-To move the Crop Box, simply click and drag inside the box.
-You can also nudge the box using the arrow keys on your keyboard.
+Moving the Image: To move the image inside the crop box, simply click and drag inside the box.
+You can also nudge the image using the arrow keys on your keyboard.

-Resizing a Crop Box

-To resize the Crop Box, click and drag on any of the resize handles.
+Resizing a Crop Box: To resize the Crop Box, click and drag on any of the resize handles.
 Clicking on a corner handle allows you to adjust two sides at the same time.
 Clicking on a side handle allows you to adjust that side.
 If you hold the shift key down while adjusting the size, the proportions of the box are maintained.
-You cannot rotate a Crop Box.
-You can enter the size in pixels of the crop box by typing in the width and height fields of the Tool Options Bar.
-There are also buttons to automatically set the crop to the current layer or canvas size.
+To rotate the crop box, move outside a corner until the tool changes to rotate.
+You can also set the aspect ratio or size of the crop box in the tool options bar.